jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 **NOTE**: There are general files that apply to all chart types within both `Chartbuilder/src/js/charts/` and `Chartbuilder/src/js/components/`.

+### Padding

+Chartbuilder doesn't come with much space around the edges.
+Let's add some padding.
 To fix the padding we're going to pull up `Chartbuilder/src/js/charts/cb-xy/xy-config.js` and `Chartbuilder/src/js/charts/cb-chart-grid/chart-grid-config.js`.

 In each file find `margin:` and set the desired margins.
 I went for ...